GrandFatherADI/TimeDelta/readme.md

 ## Description

-TimeDelta measures the time from active edges on a reference input to active edges on a target input.
+TimeDelta measures the time from active edges on a start input to active edges on a stop input.
 It is useful for tasks such as monitoring the performance of a digital PLL or the response time of a system to an input event.

-Active edges may be set independently for the reference and the target inputs to be active rising or falling .
+Active edges may be set independently for the start and the stop inputs to be active rising or falling .

 ![Sample usage image](./docs/edges.png)

-Reference edges are marked with a green circle.
-Target edges are marked with a red square.
-The time between the two edges is shown in a text bubble above the reference trace between the reference and target edges.
+Start edges are marked with a green circle.
+Stop edges are marked with a red square.
+The time between the two edges is shown in a text bubble above the start trace between the start and stop edges.

-TimeDelta looks for the most recent reference edge before a target edge.
-Only adjacent reference and target edges are paired up.
+TimeDelta looks for the most recent start edge before a stop edge.
+Only adjacent start and stop edges are paired up.
 Extra edges in either input are skipped.

 __Note that TimeDelta does not create sample data at present.__